Knobber0/ps4-linux-tutorial/docs/miscellaneous/kernel.md

 > **NOTE:Fixing the pkgbuild**

->- The linux-tkg project does not allow the option for kernel output to be compiled as bzImage, i have made a [issue](https://github.com/Frogging-Family/linux-tkg/issues/1162) but it hasn't been pushed or decided if it will be pushed.
-So for now you will need to use a modified PKGBUILD file.
+>- The linux-tkg project does not allow the option for kernel output to be compiled as bzImage, i made a pr request but it has been rejected so for now you will need to use a modified PKGBUILD file.

 >- This is only for arch because its the distro i use i dont know for other distros but you will have to modify ./install.sh script if you dont use arch.